Naresh271/World_Population-DashBoard/README.md

 License:
 --------
-This dashboard is available under the MT license.
+This dashboard is available under the MIT license.